bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 The main difference is that in a production environment XJST translation of a template applies and returns an optimized JavaScript as a result.
 It increases project build time because of templates compilation, but makes it work faster at runtime.

 Runtime environment is chosen by a template engine depending on a `process.env.BEMHTML_ENV` environment variable value.
-When the value is set to `development` it uses a development environment leaving a production environment to all other cases.
+When value is set to `development` it uses a development environment leaving a production environment to all other cases.

 The choice of a runtime environment affects a template applying flow regardless of a concise syntax or a JS syntax implementation.